OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 When speaking about the risk assessment and personal security plan it may be helpful to touch upon the following:

-- Journalists have a lot of questions around which online service is the safest to use and are often looking for a recommendation of the most secure tool.
+- Journalists have a lot of questions around which online service is safest to use and are often looking for a recommendation of the most secure tool.
 This is not always an easy answer to give because each journalist faces unique risks.
 - Journalists may also be using online tools because they have been told they are more secure yet they may not understand why this is the case.
 This can lead to online services being used incorrectly or in contexts which put the journalists at a higher level of risk.
-- The importance of carrying out secure online research is so that neither the journalist or their sources are exposed.
-The trainer should help the journalist to think about who would be interested in obtaining their personal data and what the tech, legal and financial capacity of those people are.
+- The trainer should help the journalist to think about who would be interested in obtaining their browsing data and what the tech, legal and financial capacity of those people are.
 Journalists should understand that they face risks based on what country they live in, prior threats they have received, as well as the topic of the stories they cover.

 <div class="faq">